 If you notice any of these red flags, it may be time to hire a fractional chief marketing officer (CMO).

-A fractional CMO or chief marketing strategist can turn your medical practice vision into an actionable and executable strategy.
+A fractional CMO or chief marketing strategist can turn your vision into an actionable and executable strategy.

-At Bizzuka, our fractional CMOs will work to rapidly scale your practice, plugging the holes that are causing you to lose patients and kicking off a marketing plan to help you bring more people in the door–-without the cost of a full-time CMO or new marketing team.
+At Bizzuka, our fractional CMOs will work to rapidly scale your business, plugging the holes that are causing you to lose customers and kicking off a marketing plan to help you bring more people in the door–-without the cost of a full-time CMO or new marketing team.

 Schedule a free 45-minute marketing diagnostic consultation with us today to capitalize on your growth and learn where you may be falling short with your current strategy.